Sudo-Aju/Elfin/README.md

 ## 3. Solder the Components

-Recommended tools:

-- Flux
-- Fine-tip Soldering iron
-- Tweezers
-- Hot air station
+Recommended assembly should follow a low-profile to high-profile sequence to simplify alignment and reduce rework.

-Assembly order:
+Suggested order:

 1. Passive components
 2. Crystal oscillator
-3. Flash memory
+3. SPI Flash
-4. Voltage regulator
+4. Buck-Boost Converter
-5. ATSAMD21E18
+5. ATSAMD21E18A
-6. USB Type-C connector
+6. USB Type-C Connector

 ---